bhisaac/5eFP/5eFP-SRD.md

 **Languages:** Two of your choice

-**Equipment:** Scholar's kit, alchemist's supplies, or navigator's tools, and a belt pouch containing ⛁
+**Equipment:** Scholar's kit, alchemist's supplies, or navigator's tools; and a belt pouch containing ⛁

 ### Feature: Researcher